Riprobot/ChessDetector/README.md

 This repo was created by _Aidar Asadullin_ as final project of DLS (Deep Learning School) on detection

+# Problem

+We love playing chess online and offline, but sometimes we need to analyze board position and get best move.
+If you play online it is easy to do, because we have stockfish in chess sites, but what to do if you play offline.
+Only way to analyze the situation it is to copy you position piece by piece, sometimes it is boring and slow.

+I decided to make telegram bot to solve this problem, you just need to take one photo of board and it will get you direct link to [lichess.org](https://lichess.org), where you position already configured, then you just need check if all pieces are correct and tap button to analyze position and get best move from stockfish.
 # Demo
 ![](demo.gif)